 - sliced or chopped apples or pears (watch for browning and consider adding at the last minute)

-- sliced or chopped oranges or grapefruits, preferably cut into supremes
+- sliced or chopped oranges (like this Salad with Chicken, Oranges, Feta and Almonds) or grapefruits, preferably cut into supremes

 - chopped or sliced mango and avocado (yes, avocado is a fruit)